-- People who are fully vaccinated, or children and young people aged between 5 and 18 years and 6 months, identified as a close contact of someone with COVID-19, should take an LFD test every day for seven days and continue to attend their setting as normal, unless they have a positive test result or develop symptoms at any time. - Anyone who can't undertake the daily LFD testing will need to stay at home and isolate for the full 10 days.
+03/01/2022 update: • People who are fully vaccinated, or children and young people aged between 5 and 18 years and 6 months, identified as a close contact of someone with COVID-19, should take an LFD test every day for seven days and continue to attend their setting as normal, unless they have a positive test result or develop symptoms at any time.
+Anyone who can't undertake the daily LFD testing will need to stay at home and isolate for the full 10 days.
 Even if someone has tested positive for COVID-19 within the last 90 days, they are strongly encouraged to take part in LFD testing.

-As above, a confirmatory PCR test is no longer required if a positive result is received following Asymptomatic LFD testing Staff or pupils testing positive who experience symptoms will continue to isolate and order a confirmatory PCR test 5.
-Travel and Quarantine advice All travellers arriving into the UK will need to isolate to get a PCR test by 'day two' after arrival.
-If the result is negative, isolation can end.
+11/01/2022 Update: As above, a confirmatory PCR test is no longer required if a positive result is received following Asymptomatic LFD testing Staff or pupils testing positive who experience symptoms will continue to isolate and order a confirmatory PCR test 24/02/2022 Update: From 21 February, staff and pupils in mainstream secondary schools will not be expected to continue taking part in regular asymptomatic testing and should follow asymptomatic testing advice for the general population.
+Further information is available in the NHS get tested for COVID-19) guidance.
+In the event of an outbreak, a school may also be advised by their local health team or director of public health to undertake testing for staff and students of secondary age and above for a period of time' DfE 24/02/2022 Vaccination We recommend all school staff and eligible pupils take up the offer of a vaccine.
+DfE 24/02/2022 Travel and Quarantine 5.
+All travellers arriving into the UK will need to isolate to get a PCR test by 'day two' after arrival. advice If the result is negative, isolation can end.
 If the result is positive, they should continue to isolate and follow the rules on isolation.
-6 Remote Learning If children are isolating, remote learning should be provided.
+24/02/2022 All travellers arriving into the UK to follow the isolation/testing guidance available at that time Remote Learning • If children are isolating, remote learning should be provided.
 Remote learning timetables will be posted to Class Dojo class pages.
-There is an expectation that children engage with the set daily tasks whilst they are well enough to do so.
-All children are expected to access their remote learning and teachers/APs will contact the children frequently to check on any well-being/education concerns should they arise.
-Teachers are to work closely with parents to ensure that all children engage with the expected learning.
-7. Vulnerable Children Where pupils who are identified as 'vulnerable' (through official criteria or local knowledge or judgement) and are required to self -isolate, their social worker, or in the case of LAC children - virtual school head, should be notified.
+There is an expectation that children engage with the set daily tasks whilst they are well enough to do so. • All children are expected to access their remote learning and teachers/APs will contact the children frequently to check on any well-being/education concerns should they arise. • Teachers are to work closely with parents to ensure that all children engage with the expected learning.

+7. Vulnerable Children Where pupils who are identified as 'vulnerable' (through official criteria or local knowledge or judgement) and are required to self-isolate, their social worker, or in the case of LAC children - virtual school head, should be notified.
 The definition of 'vulnerable' should now include: children known to children's social care services in the past, children whose home circumstances might be particularly challenging because of domestic abuse, parental offending, adult mental health issues, and drug and alcohol addiction (Jan 2022) Access to remote education is a priority and daily telephone/ Dojo contact needs to be made by the class teacher so that the child is supported with their learning as well as checks on their wellbeing.
 If any concerns are raised, the DSL must be informed immediately Door-step visits to be undertaken if no telephone or Dojo contact can be established